webpack/webpack-cli/OPTIONS.md

   --output-strict-module-exception-handling                                          Handles exceptions in module loading correctly at a performance cost.
   --no-output-strict-module-exception-handling                                       Negative 'output-strict-module-exception-handling' option.
   --output-unique-name <value>                                                       A unique name of the webpack build to avoid multiple webpack runtimes to conflict when using globals.
-  --output-wasm-loading <value>                                                      The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
+  --output-wasm-loading [value]                                                      The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
+  --no-output-wasm-loading                                                           Negative 'output-wasm-loading' option.
   --output-webassembly-module-filename <value>                                       The filename of WebAssembly modules as relative path inside the 'output.path' directory.
-  --output-worker-chunk-loading <value>                                              The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --output-worker-chunk-loading [value]                                              The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --no-output-worker-chunk-loading                                                   Negative 'output-worker-chunk-loading' option.
-  --output-worker-wasm-loading <value>                                               The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
+  --output-worker-wasm-loading [value]                                               The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
+  --no-output-worker-wasm-loading                                                    Negative 'output-worker-wasm-loading' option.
   --parallelism <value>                                                              The number of parallel processed modules in the compilation.
   --performance                                                                      Configuration for web performance recommendations.
   --no-performance                                                                   Negative 'performance' option.